Alexsovich5/Wastemangement/erpnext-medwaste/README.md

 ## Troubleshooting

-1. **Port conflicts:** If port 80 is in use, edit docker-compose.yml to change nginx ports
+1. **Port conflicts:** If port 8000 is in use, edit docker-compose.yml to change ERPNext port
 2. **Memory issues:** Ensure Docker Desktop has at least 4GB RAM allocated
 3. **Permission issues:** Make sure Docker Desktop is running with proper permissions